tsuchita21/codeproj/CONTRIBUTING.md

 Check out the issues labeled help wanted (easy) or help wanted (hard) for good issues to tackle.
 Here's how to submit a pull request (PR):
 Have a GitHub account with SSH keys set up.
 Fork the repository on GitHub.
-Clone your fork of the repository locally (i.e., git clone git@github.com:yourusername/exokit).
+Clone your fork of the repository locally (i.e. git clone git@github.com:yourusername/project).
 Create a branch to work in (i.e., git checkout -b mybranch).
 Make changes to your fork of the repository, commit them, and push them (i.e., git add -A . && git commit -m 'My Changes (fixes #1234)' && git push origin mybranch).
 Submit a pull request to the master branch.
 If you head to the Exokit repository after running git push from earlier, you should see a pop up to submit a pull request.